ttseng/Stencilfy/README.md

 Text Animation
 =================

-Add your name to animate it.
+Takes text input, converts it to svg, and then animates it.

-An attempt tpo use http://animejs.com/ and https://www.npmjs.com/package/text-to-svg
+An attempt to use http://animejs.com/ and https://www.npmjs.com/package/text-to-svg

 -------------------